Wailpi

 The Wailpi are an indigenous people of South Australia They are also known as the Adnyamathanha, which also refers to a larger group, though they speak a dialect of the Adnyamathanha language.

 Country

 The Wailpi had, according to Norman Tindale's figures, about 3,000 mi2 of territory around Umberatana and Mount Serie, south as far as Parachilna Gorge only in the Flinders Ranges.
 Their eastern extension ran above Wooltana.
-An early report by a police trooper in the area, Henry Quincy Smith, placed these 'hill people' at Mount Freeiing, Umberatana, Angipena, Ameandana.
+An early report by a police trooper in the area, Henry Quincy Smith, placed these "hill people" at Mount Freeiing, Umberatana, Angipena, Ameandana.
 Lollabollana, Illawortina, the Daly and Stanley Mine (Poondinna).

-Social organization and customs
+Social organisation and customs

-The Wailpi practiced both circumcision and subincision.
+The Wailpi practised both circumcision and subincision.